Albania men's national basketball team

 The Albania men's national basketball team (Kombëtarja e basketbollit të Shqipërisë) represents Albania in international basketball competitions.
-The national team is governed by the Albanian Basketball Association.
+The national team is governed by the Albanian Basketball Federation.

 Albania has competed at the EuroBasket twice throughout their history, in 1947 and 1957.
 While the team has appeared on the continental level in the past, Albania still looks to obtain qualification to reach the FIBA World Cup.